53 Old-Time Home Remedies We’ve Forgotten—But Need to Bring Back ASAP

 Sugar for hiccups

 A spoonful of sugar doesn’t just help the medicine go down.
 When it comes to hiccups (contractions of the diaphragm), it is the medicine.
 “Eating the grainy sugar crystals forces you to swallow harder than normal, and this resets your diaphragm” to stop the spasms, says Claire Martin, a nutritionist based in Oakland, California.
+Here are some more tricks to help get rid of hiccups.

 Niacin for high cholesterol